 - If you’re using one of the spray methods, make sure to reapply after each rainfall has washed the previous effort away.

 We hope you find these homemade cat repellents successful.
 They’re all natural and non-toxic, so completely humane and won’t harm the animals.
-If you’re still having trouble with invasive cats then you could try boosting your efforts with our ultrasonic repellers.
+If you’re still having trouble with invasive cats then you could try boosting your efforts with our wide range of cat repellers.
 These are also humane and come with a money-back guarantee!

 George works in the Primrose marketing team.
 As a lover of all things filmic, he also gets involved with our TV ads and web videos.